-This bill amends K.S.A.
-65-122 to establish new guidelines regarding the exclusion of children from public, parochial, or private schools and licensed child care facilities due to exposure to infectious or contagious diseases.
-The bill prohibits schools and child care facilities from excluding a child who has been exposed to such diseases unless there is a valid isolation or quarantine order issued by a local health officer or the secretary of health.
-The exclusion period must not exceed the duration specified in the order.
-Additionally, the bill clarifies that a physician or local health officer can certify that a child is not suffering from an infectious or contagious disease, allowing for their readmission.
+The bill amends K.S.A.
+65-122 to establish new regulations regarding the exclusion of children from public, parochial, or private schools and licensed child care facilities due to exposure to infectious or contagious diseases.
+It prohibits these institutions from excluding a child who has been exposed to such diseases unless there is a valid isolation or quarantine order issued by a local health officer or the secretary of health.
+The bill also clarifies that any exclusion due to exposure cannot exceed the duration specified in the isolation or quarantine order.

 Statutes affected: As introduced: 65-122